I am excited and grateful you have found this little corner of the Internet.

 The following are some examples of issues or concerns I am able to support you with however, this is not an exhaustive list.

-If you find your issue or area of concern is not listed but have found something here that resonates please feel free to reach out all the same – I always offer a free initial consultation.
+If you find your issue or area of concern is not listed but have found something here that resonates please feel free to reach out all the same – I always offer a free initial session.
+The aim of the initial session is for us to get to know one another, go over the way I work with folks and answer any questions you have.
+Book an initial session here!

 Above all, I offer a warm and empathetic heart and an open mind grounded in a professional and academic background in social work as well as lived experiences in sexuality- and gender-diverse communities.